wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 If Uber and/or <a target="_blank" href="https://twitter.com/LyftLevel5">Lyft's Level5</a> venture succeed, parking will be a thing of the past.
 And so are the jobs of human drivers.

+Uber has, since 2012, been offering free rides in driverless cars aroud Pittsberg and Chandler, AZ.

 ## Levels of autonomy

 (from the Society of Automotive Engineers):